 Food back on the menu at Northampton pub and music venue

-A Northampton watering hole has put food back on the menu after a former well-known St James cafe boss has moved in.
+A Northampton watering hole and live music venue has put food back on the menu after new landlords took over last year.

-Liz Cox relaunched The Old Five Bells and has since reaped the rewards after changing the face of her pub from a restaurant to an entertainment venue.
+Liz Cox relaunched The Old Five Bells and Entertainment Venue and has since reaped the rewards after changing the face of her pub from a restaurant to an entertainment venue.

 The mum-of-four took on the Harborough Road struggling nightspot last May after returning to Kingsthorpe following a stint working in Lanzarote where she ran a comedy drag show.